MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-overview.md

 The partner can control which third party apps can be installed for their [!INCLUDE[embedapp](../developer/includes/embedapp.md)].

-- Whitelisting of the 3rd party apps - no other apps will be possible to install, except the ones explicitly approved by the partner
+- Safe listing of the 3rd party apps - no other apps will be possible to install, except the ones explicitly approved by the partner
 - App install/uninstall controlled by the partner
 - The partner can choose to allow a customer to install other extensions from the AppSource, but this will be an explicit partner decision, not the default behavior